Gonzagadavid/rick-and-morty/README.md

 # Intoduction

-Rick and Morty application with information this animation fun, developed to practice React TS, Material UI, Apollo GraphQL client side
+Rick and Morty application with information and game this animation fun, developed to practice React TS, Material UI, Apollo GraphQL client side

 # Pages